Brand System / Automotive / Performance Luxury / 1986-present

 Acura says the Comptech Integra No. 48 won consecutive IMSA International Sedan Series Manufacturers' and Drivers' Championships from 1987 to 1990.
 That gave the new brand proof soon after launch.

-The later NSX made the same point at a higher level.
+The later NSX proved the same point at a higher level.
 Acura could claim precision because the cars gave buyers a mechanical reason to believe it.

 The Archive Reading